 Your body is creating two babies, and depending on the type of twin pregnancy, two sacs, and two placentas!

 Maybe you will be one of the lucky ones that has an awesome experience.
 It definitely happens.
 In fact, I have a friend who loved being pregnant with twins and didn’t experience any discomfort until the very end.

-1. Extreme Fatigue and Morning Sickness
+Twin Pregnancy: Extreme Fatigue and Morning Sickness

 I could tell that something was up, and speculated to my husband that it had to be a girl.
 During my first trimester, I would fall asleep on the floor while playing with Theo, who was 1.5 at the time.